Skip to main content

 Dysautonomia International recommends 3,000-10,000mg of sodium per day for POTS patients.
 My cardiologist told me to aim for about 6,000mg daily.
 The average American eats around 2,300mg.
 So yeah — you need a lot more salt than normal.

 The tricky part isn’t knowing you need more sodium.
-It’s figuring out how to get it without feeling terrible in the process.
+It’s figuring out how to get it — whether through oral rehydration solutions, sodium supplements for POTS, or salty food — without feeling terrible in the process.

 My Daily Sodium Routine